 “When I joined FBS I was amazed by the dedication of the staff and governors who work tirelessly to ensure the boys receive the very best education and opportunities possible.
 It’s a pleasure to be a part of such an inspiring team helping to create a truly outstanding school for local boys”.

 Samantha Barton is half French, half English.
 She was born in London and grew up in France until her early 20s.
 She came back to England and has worked in various industries, ranging from running a restaurant to being executive PA to a private investor.

 She then turned herself to motherhood and after five years moved into education working as an administrator in the office of a local primary school.
 She did this for six years before joining FBS when it opened in September 2014.

-“I am a people person and a born communicator.
+‘I am a people person and a born communicator.
 I like to smile because people smile back and I believe that anything is possible if you put your mind to it’.

-Nina Gai – Administration Assistant
+Nina Gai – Attendance and Exams Officer

 “We have travelled extensively as a family and I have been especially interested in comparing educational systems of my native Ukraine and countries like Greece, Hungary and now, the UK.
-One thing is common for all inspirational schools I have visited is a positive, inspiring environment with clear goals and high expectations, which provides equal opportunities for children of all abilities and backgrounds.
-I believe The Fulham Boys School is creating such an environment and I am proud and honoured to be part of its team.”
+One thing is common for all inspirational schools I have visited is a positive, inspiring environment with clear standards and high expectations, which provides equal opportunities for children of all abilities and backgrounds.
+I believe FBS is creating such an environment and I am proud and honoured to be part of its team.”

 Rebekah Blake – General Admin Assistant (Enterprise, Co-Curriculum and Sport)